usccolumbia/BERTOS/README.md

 Removing `OS`, the datasets under `datasets` folder correspond to the datasets in the figure.

 ## Acknowledgement
-We use the transformer model as implmented in Huggingface.
+We use the transformer model as implemented in Huggingface.
 ```
 @article{wolf2019huggingface,
   title={Huggingface's transformers: State-of-the-art natural language processing},